smoothdev35/print-calendar-2025/README.md

 3. The event is immediately removed from the local `calendarStore` (optimistic UI).
 4. The `UpdateEventModal` re-renders to remove the deleted event from the list.
 5. In the background, a `DELETE` request is sent to the server to delete the event from the database.
+6. If the server request succeeds and it was the last event for that day, the `UpdateEventModal` closes.
+Otherwise, it remains open.
-6. If the server request fails, the deleted event is restored in the `calendarStore`.
+7. If the server request fails, the deleted event is restored in the `calendarStore`, and the `UpdateEventModal` remains open.

 ##### Flow Diagram